University of Geneva Faculty of Law, and Graduate Institute of International and Development Studies, Geneva

 Autumn and spring semesters include 13 or 14 weeks of teaching, followed by 2–3 weeks of exams.
 Law Faculty exams for the autumn semester are usually held from mid-January to early February; HLS students are expected to remain in Geneva during HLS Winter Term to complete exams scheduled at that time.
 Students may seek their instructor’s permission to make alternate arrangements only for exams scheduled to take place during the HLS spring semester.
 See the Law Faculty’s calendar for specific dates.

-Students interested in the Institute/Law Faculty exchange program should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
+Students interested in the Faculty of Law/Graduate Institute exchange program should follow the Semester Abroad application process described on the Semester Abroad Eligibility and Application page.
 Students must designate one of the two schools as their primary affiliation and plan to take the majority of their courses there, although they may also cross-register at the other school.

 The HLS International Legal Studies staff will inform approved students if there are any additional application materials to complete.

-The exchange agreement with the Law Faculty and the Institute stipulates that up to two HLS JD students may study in Geneva each year.
+The exchange agreement with the Faculty of Law and the Graduate Institute stipulates that up to two HLS JD students may study in Geneva each year.
 HLS may recommend more than two candidates but ultimately selections will be made by the Swiss schools.
 If a student is selected, he or she may be eligible for a scholarship offered by the Harvard Club of Switzerland.

 Finding housing in Geneva can be difficult.
-The Institute and the Law Faculty do not provide on-campus housing for exchange students; however, the Institute’s Student Services Office can assist the incoming exchange students with arrangements for their stay, while Housing Services at the University of Geneva can offer assistance in finding housing off-campus.
+The Institute and the Faculty of Law do not provide on-campus housing for exchange students; however, the Institute provides housing information on its web site, and Housing Services at the University of Geneva can offer assistance in finding housing off-campus.

-Students have also recommended the website www.glocals.com for information on housing, as well as social events and other markets (books, bikes, furniture, etc.).
+Students have also recommended the website www.glocals.com for information on housing and other services, as well as social events and things to do in Geneva.

 Students may also contact Bita Bertossa, Conseillère aux études, University of Geneva Faculty of Law, at Bita.Bertossa@unige.ch, or Concepta Canale, Exchange Program Coordinator, Graduate Institute of International and Development Studies, at email@example.com.